preslav30/rock_paper_scissors/README.md

 # rock_paper_scissors
-My first game and one of my first projects ever.
+My first game and one of my first Python projects ever.